genomicsengland/panelapp/docker/dev/README.md

     ```bash
     $ make run
     ```
-2. Create db schema or apply migration:
+2. Create db schema or apply migration (give time to the db container to start, before running `migrate`.
+Possibly, have a look at logs with `make logs` to see it starting):
     ```bash
     $ make migrate
     ```